10 Best Book Lights for Reading to Protect Your Eyes

 DEWENWILS USB Rechargeable Clip-On Book Light with Adjustable Brightness

-The LED lens swivels 90 degrees in both directions and 45 degrees downward, while the 315-degree flexible holder bends to practically any angle you need.
-Two brightness settings keep things simple.
-Warm white light output is easy on the eyes for extended reading sessions.
-You charge it via any USB source: laptop, power bank, car charger, or wall adapter.
+The LED lens swivels 90 degrees in both horizontal directions and 45 degrees downward, while the 315-degree flexible holder bends to practically any angle and holds its position without drooping.
+Warm white light output sits in the comfortable range for extended reading.
+Two brightness settings keep operation simple.
+Charging works from any USB source: laptop, power bank, wall adapter, or car charger.

 Kagwon Wall-Mounted Reading Light